mathiasrw/rexreplace/README.md

 - Flag for simple string search (all other chars than [\n\r\t])
 - Flag for plain string search litteral (no regex, no special chars, no escape chars)
 - Check if https://github.com/eugeneware/replacestream is good to rely on
+- Check if regex engine from spidermonkey can be wrapped in someting thatdoes not need node
+- Implement in go, so all platforms can be supported with no need for node (might be based on)
+- let https://github.com/dthree/vorpal deal with the interface?